Why in the world would you ever want to fast for two weeks or more?

-However, in order to reach the deepest possible level of healing it is necessary to dig deeper with a longer fast.
+However, in order to reach the deepest possible level of healing and reap the greatest benefits, it is necessary to dig deeper with a longer fast.
 For instance, certain serious physical illnesses – those often deemed incurable by Western medicine – require the cleansing of an extended fast in order to permanently heal.
 Despite what allopathic doctors may tell you, conditions as wide and varied as Type II diabetes, multiple sclerosis, chronic high blood pressure, autoimmune disorders, as well as certain types of tumors are all potentially curable.
 Yes, these illnesses and many more can be healed permanently through water fasting.

 Similarly, the deepest spiritual cleansing can take place only through the sheer length of an extended fast.
 Although nowadays we tend to remember only the Biblical 40-day fasts of Moses and Jesus, the fact is that many spiritual traditions over the millennia have demanded 40-day water fasts.
 Even Pythagorus required potential students to undertake a 40-day fast before he was willing to accept them.
 As much as we balk at the idea of giving up food for such a long time, it’s mostly just a question of unwillingness to forgo the addictions and pleasures of life.
 Don’t believe the voice of your fears and reluctant ego.
 You won’t starve to death.
 Unless you’re seriously malnourished and underweight to begin with, you carry the better part of 100,000 calories on you, locked in your fat tissue and waiting to be released through ketosis.
 That’s enough to last you well over 40 days.
 If you’re overweight, you could potentially fast for much longer (although in most cases this is not advisable).